Fake DOS Format

 🎯 When To Deploy

-• Retro LAN Parties: Sneak it onto an old ThinkPad and watch veterans gasp.
+• Retro LAN Parties: Sneak it onto an old ThinkPad and observe veteran reactions.

 • STEM Classes: Teachers use it to demonstrate what computers looked like before GUIs.